gustavogodoi/taller-chat/README.md

 The purpose of this test is to help us understand your technical proficiency and decision making process.

 Install this application, check it out, and once it's up-and-running, we will schedule a live code interview, during which you will be asked to develop a couple of new features or apply bug fixes for the app.
 Each task might involve one or more technologies.
-It's ok if you don't solve them all; we'll focus on your strengths.
+It's ok if you don't solve tasks related to all technologies, but we would very much appreciate seeing how you learn and apply new things on the way.

+After the interview you'll be given a little more time to work on some more advanced tasks and send us the result.

+#### Clone this repository

+You must git clone this project and re-publish it on your own GitHub account. **Do not fork this repository** because it would be easy for other users to copy your solutions.
+Then, each task you work during the interview or later shall be developed in it's own branch.
+Once you finish a task, you must create a pull-request against the master branch on your repository, so that we can review the solution.

 ## What will you need